Phobias

 How to Get the Most Out of Therapy

 Are you new to therapy?
 Working with a psychologist is very different to visiting a doctor.
-Learn what to expect and learn how you can get the most out your therapy experience, here.
+Learn about what to expect and how you can get the most out your therapy experience, here.

 Your Window of Tolerance is the zone of arousal in which you are able to function most effectively.
 The size of your Window of Tolerance depends on how much you can tolerate mild fluctuations in mood, energy levels, and the challenges and demands of life, whilst remaining in the Optimal Zone.
 Lean to work with your Window of Tolerance, here.